Post Quantum or Quantum Safe Cryptography and the Quantum Threat

 Symmetric Key Cryptosystems - Authenticated Encryption (AE)

-Authenticated Encryption is used to protect utility data while in transit.
+Authenticated Encryption (AE) is used to protect utility data while in transit.

 AE works by enciphering the secret plaintext data with the session encryption key using a Cipher function, such as Advanced Encryption Standard (AES), and further authenticating the encrypted data with a Message Authentication Code (MAC) - which may be a keyed Hash MAC (hmac-sha2-512) or may be combined with encryption as is done in case of AES-GCM - producing an authenticated ciphertext.
 The same session key can be used to decrypt the data and verify that it was not altered during transit.